-Adopt and comply with tribal health standards for food and beverage (a) handling that are consistent with state public health standards.
-The Tribe will allow, during normal hours of operation, inspection of food and beverage services in the Gaming Facility by state or County health inspectors who provide evidence of authority demonstrating that they would have jurisdiction, but for the Gaming Facility being on Indian lands, to assess compliance with these standards, unless inspections are routinely made by an agency of the United States government to ensure compliance with equivalent standards of the United States Public Health Service.
-Any report received by the Tribe subsequent to an inspection or visit by the non-tribal government health inspectors, including federal health inspectors, shall be transmitted by the Tribe within three (3) business days to the State Gaming Agency and the Tribal Gaming Agency.
+- Adopt and comply with standards no less stringent than State public (a) health standards for food and beverage handling.
+The Gaming Operation will allow, during normal hours of operation, inspection of food and beverage services in the Gaming Facility by State or County health inspectors, whichever inspector would have jurisdiction but for the Gaming Facility being on Indian lands, to assess compliance with these standards, unless inspections are routinely made by an agency of the United States government to ensure compliance with equivalent standards of the United States Public Health Service.
+Any report subsequent to an inspection or visit by the State, County, or federal health inspectors shall be transmitted within three (3) business days to the State Gaming Agency and the Tribal Gaming Agency.
 This includes any document that includes a citation or finding.
-Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those federal or state health inspectors, but any violations of the standards may be the subject of dispute resolution per section 13.0.

-(b) Adopt and comply with federal water quality and safe drinking water standards applicable in California.
-The Tribe will allow, during normal hours of operation, inspection and testing of water quality at the Gaming Facility by federal or state inspectors who provide evidence of authority demonstrating that they would have jurisdiction but for the Gaming Facility being on Indian lands, to assess compliance with these standards, unless inspections and testing are routinely made by an agency of the United States pursuant to federal law to ensure compliance with federal water quality and safe drinking water standards.
-Any report or other writings by the federal or state inspectors provided to the Tribe shall be transmitted by the Tribe within three (3) business days to the State Gaming Agency and the Tribal Gaming Agency.
-Nothing herein may be construed as submission of the Tribe to the jurisdiction of those health inspectors, but any violations of the standards shall be treated as a violation of this Compact and may be subject to dispute resolution per section 13.0.
+Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those State or County health inspectors, but any violations of the standards may be the subject of dispute resolution pursuant to section 13.0. - (b) Adopt and comply with federal water quality and safe drinking water standards applicable in California.
+The Tribe will allow, during normal hours of operation, inspection and testing of water quality at the Gaming Facility by State or County health inspectors, whichever inspector would have jurisdiction but for the Gaming Facility being on Indian lands, to assess compliance with these standards, unless inspections and testing are routinely made by an agency of the United States pursuant to federal law to ensure compliance with federal water quality and safe drinking water standards.
+Any report or other writings by the State, County, or federal health inspectors shall be transmitted within three (3) business days to the State Gaming Agency and the Tribal Gaming Agency.
+Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those State, or County health inspectors, but any violations of the standards may be the subject of dispute resolution pursuant to section 13.0.